 Auto Shipping Insurance Requirements

-Less than five percent of cars that are transported report any measurable damage from the process, but you should always try to protect yourself against any potential issues.
-Even if your vehicle is being transported, and not driven, you must arrange insurance.
+Less than five percent of cars that are transported report any damage from the process, but you should always try to protect yourself against any potential issues.
+Even if your vehicle is being transported, and not driven, insurance gives you extra security and peace of mind.

-Legally authorized auto transporters are required to have liability insurance.
-You should make sure your transporter also offers cargo insurance.
+Legally authorized auto transporters are required to have liability insurance and an MC (Motor Carrier) number with the Department of Transportation.
+You should see if your transporter also offers cargo insurance.
 This means that your auto transporter, if properly insured, should cover any damage caused during the automobile shipping process after you pay the insurance deductible.
 The terms and amount of coverage can vary depending on the company, so it is best to carefully inspect your transporter’s coverage.
 This can usually be found on the transporter’s uShip profile.
+When shipping with uShip, you are also eligible to purchase additional insurance through uShip Cargo Insurance.
+Simply choose this option as you are booking your transporter with uShip.

 Be sure to ask a potential automobile shipping company for a copy their insurance certificate.
 They are legally required to provide this to you, and you should feel free to verify the information on the certificate with the insurance company or with the Department of Transportation at www.safersys.org.

-Make sure that you are completely comfortable with the amount of coverage you have.
+Make sure that you are comfortable with the amount of coverage you have.
 While the amount of insurance required by law will offer you some protection, you may find that the minimum coverage offered by vehicle transport companies falls short of the true value of your car.
-Take responsibility for finding out the exact terms of your transporter’s insurance policy.
+Find out the exact terms of your transporter’s insurance policy.
 Some questions you may want to ask about insurance include:

 - What type of damage is covered?